julibinho/cloneCluster/evaluation/Silhouette/README.md

 on (or very close to) the decision boundary, and it could be placed in another cluster.
 Finally, a value close to -1 suggests that i  was placed in the wrong cluster.
-We have averaged s(i) over all sequences to obtain the clustering performance
+We have averaged s(i) over all sequences to obtain the clustering performance.